wearpants/twiggy/doc/basic_use.rst

 >>> log.error('OMFG!
 Pants on fire!')
 ERROR:OMFG!
 Pants on fire!

-The log can handle messages in several styles of :ref:`format strings<alternate-styles>`, defaulting to new-style.
+The log can handle messages in several styles of :ref:`format strings<alternate-styles>`, defaulting to `new-style <http://docs.python.org/library/string.html#format-string-syntax>`.

 >>> log.info('I wear {0} on my {where}', 'pants', where='legs')
 INFO:I wear pants on my legs